Refresh

 Thu

-Attention: Tor prevents knowing where you are, but does not encrypt your communications, unless those communications are secured by another layer of encryption, such as HTTPS.
+Warning: Tor prevents you from knowing where you are, but does not encrypt your communications.

 Instead of taking a direct path from sender to recipient, communications that pass through the Tor network take a random path through various Tor computers, confusing the issue.